farcasterxyz/contracts/runbooks/README.md

 ID                                      Name                                    Description
 deploy-l1                               Deploy L1                               Deploys all L1 contracts
 deploy-l2                               Deploy L2                               Deploys all L2 contracts
+grant-role                              Grant Role                              Calls the grantRole function of the StorageRegistry contract
 ```

 ### Scaffold a new runbook